bbzfc/bbzfc/docs/bbzfc_specs/game_play.md

 ## Multiplayer Mode

 In **Multiplayer Mode** a LAN connection or an Internet connection is required for joining a game.
-The player plays along with others inside a Game World.
+The player plays along with others inside a **Game World**.
 Depending on the match type (to be described later), several objectives will be presented to the player:

 - destroy other tanks
 - don't get destroyed